 However, teeing up may not be such a good thing, especially when not on the golf course.
 Off the course, a tee up is a phrase to transition to introduce your verbal message.
-It’s often used to soften what’s coming, obscure meaning and, at times, “signal that bad news or … dishonesty” is on the horizon.
+It’s a style of communication that’s often used to soften what’s coming, obscure meaning and, at times, “signal that bad news or dishonesty” is on the horizon.

-Sure, I’ve used tee-ups and I am very conscientious of it.
-I catch myself and reiterate in my mind how I feel when I used them.
+Sure, I use tee-ups and I am very conscientious of it.
+I catch myself and reiterate in my mind how I feel when I use them.
 A tee-up can be impolite and can also draw less attention to what you really need to say.
 When I hear others use a tee-up phrase it makes me think about how they’re communicating and what may be motivating their behavior or thought.

 When a tee-up is used to preface a neutral statement, it can potentially appear to make the speaker sound formal, conscientious, or sophisticated.
 When used before a negative statement, a tee-up can be condescending.

 “Don’t take this the wrong way, but all in all” they signal a weakness in communication.
 Whether you mean it or not, tee-ups make a listener shut down.
 The best way to circumvent that is for the speaker to stop using tee-ups whenever possible.